| Home | Mission | Events | Membership | History |

 peace strap

-An example of the use of a friðbönd occurs in chapter 28 of Gísla saga, at the spring assembly (várþing) which took place at Þorskafjarðarþing.
+An example of the use of friðbönd occurs in chapter 28 of Gísla saga, at the spring assembly (várþing) which took place at Þorskafjarðarþing.
 Booth ruins at the site remain visible today (right).

 The two young sons of Vésteinn arrived at the þing unrecognized.
 Approaching Þorkell, they complimented him and asked to see his fine sword. Þorkell agreed and handed over the sword in its scabbard.
 The boy undid the peace straps and drew the sword. Þorkell said, "I didn't give you permission to draw the sword."
 The boy responded, "I didn't ask," and lopped off Þorkel's head, avenging the death of his father by Þorkell.